apache/flink/docs/content/docs/deployment/security/kerberos.md

 ## Ticket Renewal

-A Ticket Granting Ticket (TGT) is a small, encrypted identification file with a limited validity period.
-The TGT file contains the session key, its expiration date, and the user's IP address.
+A Ticket Granting Ticket (TGT) is typically a small, encrypted identification file (but can also be a directory, API, keyring, etc) with a limited validity period.
+The TGT contains the client ID, the client network address, the ticket validity period, and the Ticket Granting Server session key.

 Each component that uses Kerberos is independently responsible for renewing the Kerberos TGT.
 Hadoop, ZooKeeper, and Kafka all renew the TGT automatically when provided a keytab.
 In the delegation token